dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 ![Visual Studio command prompts in start menu](/pics/start-menu-visual-command-prompts.png)

-For now, let's use the first one, and try running `devenv`:
+So I opened the first command prompt, and tried running `devenv`:

 ```bat
 cd c:\User\dmerej\src\cmake\build-vs
 devenv CMake.sln
 ```

-Visual Studio opens.
-Hum, that's not what we want.
-Turns out, if we make _any_ mistake in the command line prompt, Visual Studio will open.
+Visual Studio opened.
+Hum, that's not what I wanted.
+Turns out, if you make _any_ mistake in the command line prompt, Visual Studio will open.

 The correct way is to use something like: